lucapette/website/content/writing/terraform-and-github-labels.md

 [Here](https://gist.github.com/lucapette/962d0cafe7edfceb9c2ba97bf7b6948f) is
 the entire file if you're curious.

-Of course, this was so trivial one could do it with a shell script, but I believe it shows the huge potential of this wonderful tool.
-I suggest you have a look at the providers and the syntax, because there's much more than this simple use case I just showed you here.
-One great feature is [terraform import](https://www.terraform.io/docs/import/index.html), which can help a great deal with adoption.
+Of course, this was so trivial you could do it with a shell script, but I believe it shows the huge potential of this wonderful tool.
+I suggest you have a look at the providers and the syntax, there's much more than this simple use case I just showed you here.
+One great feature is [terraform import](https://www.terraform.io/docs/import/index.html), which can help a with adoption.

 Happy terraforming!